 Jadan Harsch (she/her) is a junior at Beacon public high school in New York City.
 She lives in Brooklyn with her family and is an excited new member of the YAB board.
 She has an interest in psychology, and education.
 Outside of school she tutors young students at the public library, plays soccer, and visits with family and friends.

-Paige Kight is a junior at Paducah Tilghman High School in Paducah, Kentucky.
+Paige Lauren Kight is a junior at Paducah Tilghman High School in Paducah, Kentucky.
 She fills her days with band, academic team, and endless Google deep-dives that stem from her constant curiosity about anything and everything.
 Paige Lauren plans to major in biology in college, and she is passionate about animals of all kinds (especially fish), advocating for teen mental health, and creative writing.

 Ranen Miao is a junior at Washington University in St. Louis studying sociology.
 He currently has the honor of serving as the student body president, where he has been working about elevating student voices in administrative decisions.
 He is thrilled to be returning to the board for his sixth year, speaking up about student perspectives!

 Natalie (Talia) Rangel is 16 years old and originally from Los Angeles, California.
 They spend most of the year as a boarding student at The Thacher School in the Ojai Valley.
 Tália is passionate about advocacy work and uplifting marginalized groups.
-They have experience mentoring younger students, especially through school affinity groups such as Spectrum (for LGBTQ+ students) and Latinos Unidos (for Latinx students).
+They have experience mentoring younger students, especially through school affinity groups such as Spectrum (for LGBTQIA+ students) and Latinos Unidos (for Latinx students).
 Their favorite activities are painting, spending time with friends, and Western horseback riding.